Postcode:

 Embryologists should have excellent technical skills and strong attention to detail.
 It’s important you have good communication skills and can work with patients from a range of backgrounds.
 Embryologists must be able to follow correct procedures and complete accurate paperwork and documentation.

-There are 3 courses available for people who want to become an Embryologist.
+There is one course available for people who want to become an Embryologist.

 Possible job outcomes: